-The mission of the South Florida Chamber Ensemble is to change lives in South Florida and beyond by promoting equality for all through music and other arts.
+The mission of the South Florida Chamber Ensemble is to change lives in South Florida and beyond by promoting diversity and inclusion through music and other arts.
 Our vision is to:

 Create and implement unique interactive arts integration programs for all ages and ability levels that combine multiple arts with multiple core subjects.